bevyengine/rfcs/rfcs/301-editor-data-model.md

 Since the underlying `World` already offers guarantees about concurrent mutability prevention, via the Rust language guarantees themselves, those guarantees transfer to the `DataWorld` allowing safe concurrent read-only access or exclusive write access to all data of the data model.

+**TODO - Explain where the `DataWorld` lives.
+Idea was as a resource on the Editor's `World`, but that means regular Editor systems cannot directly write queries into the `DataWorld` ergonomically.
+See how extract does it for the render world though.**

 ### Data types

 The data world is populated with the dynamic types coming from the various sources described in [User-facing explanation](#user-facing-explanation).